nhatduy227/nhatduy227/README.md

-### Hi there 👋, I'm Nom
+### Hi there 👋, I'm Duy Phan

-- 🖥️ I’m currently a SWE @ Coinbase
+- 🖥️ I’m currently working in SW - GPU @ NVIDIA
-- 🤖 I’m currently learning Web Dev and Machine Learning
+- 🤖 I’m currently focusing on AI and GPU Development
-- 📫 How to reach me: nomiephan1504@gmail.com
+- 📫 How to reach me: dnphan@nvidia.com
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: I am into mechanical keyboards.

 **Languages and Tools:**